FAQ: Why does SecureCRT fail to log commands or other data I can see on the screen?

 What is the problem?

-You're using SecureCRT to connect to an HP Aruba network device and you have logging enabled.
+You're using SecureCRT to connect to an HP Aruba network device (or similar) and you have logging enabled.
 You can see the lines of information that you type in the terminal screen, but those lines are not included in the log file.

 Why might this be happening?